tethysplatform/tethys/docs/tethys_portal/admin_pages/tethys_services.rst

 Tethys Services
 ***************

 The links under the ``TETHYS SERVICES`` heading can be used to register external services with Tethys Platform for use by apps and extensions.
-Use the ``Spatial Dataset Services`` link to register your Tethys Portal to GeoServer, the ``Dataset Services`` link to register to CKAN or HydroShare instances, the ``Web Processing Services`` link to register to WPS instances, or the ``PostgreSQL Persistent Store Services`` or ``SQLite Persistent Store Services`` link to register a database.
+Use the ``Spatial Dataset Services`` link to register your Tethys Portal to GeoServer, the ``Dataset Services`` link to register to CKAN or HydroShare instances, the ``Web Processing Services`` link to register to WPS instances, the ``Secure Map Services`` link to register map services that require an API key or OAuth2 access token, or the ``PostgreSQL Persistent Store Services`` or ``SQLite Persistent Store Services`` link to register a database.

 .. tip::